-The central water filtration system uses a flowthrough, activated carbon filter that removes chlorine and sediments, resulting in clean, odorless and taste-free water for drinking, cooking, and personal care.
+The full-coach water filtration system is connected to the cold water lines throughout the coach.
+It uses a flow-through filter that removes chlorine, cloudiness and sediments, resulting in clear, odorless and taste-free clean water for drinking, cooking, and personal care.

-Central Water Filter System in Water Center (typical)
+Full-Coach Water Filter System in Water Service Center (typical)

-Replacing the Central Water Filtration Cartridge:
+Replacing the Full-Coach Water Filtration Cartridge: